100576146-lgtm/RP_Moreno_Turkel_25/README.md

 py -3 mario_platformer.py
 ```

-Alternatively, you can run the file directly by launching `mario_platformer.py`.
+Alternatively, you can run the file directly by launching `mario_platformer.py` on your IDE.

 ## Project Structure